-Transport layer
+Transport for HN

-The advanced cable STB is required to use wired or wireless LAN and RF type devices (including RCU) applied RF4CE standard.
+The advanced cable STB is required to support wired and wireless IP transport methods, e.g., Ethernet, WiFi (IEEE 802.11a/b/g/n).
+The STB is recommended to support RF-based transport method to communicate with non-IP devices within home, e.g., ZigBee.

 Routing function

-The advanced cable STB is required to support IP routing function to work with HN devices.
+The advanced cable STB is required to support IP routing function between WAN and LAN..

 Protocols

-The advanced cable STB is required to use UPnP for connection among IP devices in HN to implement the latest version of the DLNA standard for content delivery between AV devices.
-It is required to adopt the latest version of DTCP-IP for device authentication.
+The advanced cable STB is required to support UPnP connection among IP devices in HN.
+The latest version of the DLNA standard is required to transfer audio and video content within HN.
+It is required to adopt the latest version of DTCP-IP for device authentication and content protection.
+Proprietary protocol can be used optionally for the transmission of specific information with such devices in HN that only support non-IP protocols.

 Management functions